Python Set remove()

 KeyError: 'f'

-In the following program, we will use if else statement to check if the item is present, and then we remove the item from set.
+In the following program, we will use Python if else statement to check if the element is present, and then we shall remove the element from the set.

 Python Program